Factsheet for case DE-2020-11/1695 – Updated – measures in Germany

 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) and the Federal Ministry of Labour and Social Affairs both provide information on their websites for workers wishing to apply for benefits.

 Germany's benefits bureaucracy has expanded in the course of the economic and social crisis that is accompanying the pandemic.
 The basic income grant is one of over one hundred different grants or tax deductions provided for families in Germany.
 The broad variety of measures means that families face the risk of benefit repayment.
 Successful applications for some measures disable eligibility for others (see Focus online, 2020).
-The measures decrease financial hardship for low-income households, but potentially also increase the risk of household debt.
+A German study on social policy measures initiated during the first German lock down in March 2020 found that the measures are confusing in their variety, and show the high degree of insecurity with the legislator during the crisis as well as general deficits of German social policy, that become more severe during the crisis (Becker at al. 2020).
+In early 2021, the Federal Ministry of Labour and Social Affairs commisioned a scientific evaluation of different social policy measures related to the social and economic impact of pandemic control measures.
+The study (BMAS 2021), based on a survey among sixty experts of social and labour market policy, found that experts attributed an efficient implementation but a moderate socio-economic effectiveness to this policy measure.

 Other groups of workers